Student Advising and Counseling Services

 Every AUWCL student has the ability to pass the bar with hard work, strategic focus, and substantive knowledge - we encourage you to allow us to help you plan for academic and bar examination success!

 At AUWCL we are proud of our rich curriculum, excellent faculty, and focus on teaching and the student experience.

 Whether you have a specific area of focus in law school or seek a more broad-based education, you should make your curricular choices in consultation with experts.

 In addition, you must make sure that you timely meet all of the requirements for graduation, which requires strategy and planning.

-Meet with Sarah Stanley, the Assistant Director of Academic Advising and Policy Development, who can assist you with your academic planning with respect to graduation requirements and course selection.
-Book an appointment with her.
+Meet with a member of the academic advising team who can assist you with your academic planning with respect to graduation requirements and course selection.
+Book an appointment with an advisor.

 *This is particularly important if you are considering switching divisions at any time during law school or if you are hoping to graduate early.

 Ensure that you are on track to meet all WCL and ABA graduation requirements by requesting a formal degree audit by emailing the Office of Registrar, at email@example.com from your AU email account.